sfigg/commercialization-public/test/hlk/testref/fingerprint-reader-testing-prerequisites.md

 >[!NOTE]
 >
-For a compound device, it’s possible to set both the privateConnectionSensorToEngine and privateConnectionEngineToStorage.
+For a compound device, it's possible to set both the privateConnectionSensorToEngine and privateConnectionEngineToStorage.